Home

 Contact

-This I-Search research paper records your search for learning about how best to support and teach ELL students.
+This I-Search research paper records your search for learning about how best to support and teach ML students.

-Your research should include paper sources, the Internet, interviews with ELL teachers, other teachers who work with ELL students in your content area, ELL students.
+Your research should include paper sources, the Internet, interviews with ML teachers, other teachers who work with ML students in your content area, even ML students themselves.

-Your paper needs to demonstrate some knowledge of community activities and resources relevant to the ELL students you are writing about.
+Your paper needs to demonstrate some knowledge of community activities and resources relevant to the ML students you are writing about.

-While the focus of your I-Search need not be a Justice-Inquiry-Action approach, you do need to connect/compare/contrast the approach or approaches you learn about to Justice-Inquiry-Action instruction.
+Itt would be valuable in the course of your I-Search paper to connect/compare/contrast the ML teaching approach or approaches you are learning about to a Justice-Inquiry-Action approach.

 The paper should be at least 3 pages long and include references to sources consulted.
 Prepare to present your findings to the class.

-An "I-Search" research paper uses "I" and discusses the process and journey of your research, as well as the development of your ideas. .
+An "I-Search" research paper uses "I" and discusses the process and journey of your research, as well as the development of your ideas.
+Rather than a thesis statement organizing the paper, an I-Search paper is likely to begin with a question.
+And that question might evolve or take new directions as the research journey proceeds.

 Here is a description from one website about I-Search papers: